A solid partnership between Morocco and the OECD

 - Public governance, integrity and the fight against corruption

-- Economic growth, investment and taxation
+- Economic growth and investment

 - Human capital, including education and gender equality